Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Discussion

 \subsection{Designer’s judgment ability is weakened when presented with a large number of options}

-From the two-way ANOVA test results on the interaction effect between the design modalities and the number of design options, we found that the number of design options provided can affect the participants' accuracy in identifying the optimal designs.
-Since all three design problems have a single most optimal design (based on Pareto-TOPSIS), we compared the participants' accuracy in selecting the optimal design across design problems with different numbers of design options.
-We found that, in all three modality conditions, the participants' accuracy in selecting the optimal design decreases in the design problems with 8 or 16 design options, compared to the problems with only 2 options.
+Two-way ANOVA results on the interaction effect between the design modalities and the number of design options show that the set size of design options can affect participants' accuracy in identifying optimal designs.
+Since all three design problems have a single optimal design (based on Pareto-TOPSIS), we compared the participants' accuracy in selecting the optimal design across design problems with different numbers of design options.
+We found that, across all three modality conditions, participants were less accurate in selecting the optimal design in problems with 8 or 16 design options than in problems with only 2 options.
 This may suggest that with more potential design solutions provided, participants’ ability to determine the optimal design is weakened.

-One possibility is that with fewer options shown, participants' mental capacity is large enough to examine solutions and compare them in pairs throughout and simultaneously, leading to more comprehensive design interpretations.
-When a large number of candidate solutions are provided, e.g., with 8 or 16 options, the amount of design information that needs to be considered exceeds the mental capacity of the participants.
-The participants might be overwhelmed with potential options and the pair-wise comparisons when facing complex and challenging design requirements.
+One possibility is that with fewer options shown, participants' mental capacity is sufficient to examine solutions and perform pairwise comparisons throughout and simultaneously, leading to more comprehensive design interpretations.
+When a large number of candidate solutions are provided, e.g., 8 or 16 options, the amount of design information to consider exceeds participants' cognitive capacity.
+Participants might be overwhelmed by the potential options and pairwise comparisons when faced with complex and challenging design requirements.
 Their abilities and willingness to explore more designs or more novel designs can be hindered.
 This finding resonates with research in working memory, which suggests that the capacity of human working memory is limited at a given time and is typically limited to 4 objects for \textbf{visual working memory and short-term memory} \cite{luck_capacity_1997, cowan_magical_2001}, although the classic research in working memory by George Armitage Miller argued a larger 7 objects with a range of plus or minus 2 \cite{miller_magical_1956}.
 Future research should investigate this issue further, along with a more explicit examination of the impact of the number of design options offered on the designer's decision-making.